Here’s how to stop an iPhone from automatically lowering the volume:

 The good news is that there are known fixes for this issue, particularly on popular iPhone and Android models.

-4 Ways to Fix Your iPhone Lowering the Volume Automatically
+How Do You Fix Your iPhone Lowering the Volume Automatically?
+(4 Ways)

 #1 Restart the iPhone